izivkov/CasioGShockSmartSync/README.md

 - Super fast connection time: 3.5 seconds vs 12 seconds for the official app.

 # Supported Watches

+The app will connect in a "promiscuous" mode to any watch that wants to connect to it.
+Surprisingly, many watches will work "right off the bat".
+Here are some watches which are reported to work with the app:

 G(M)W-5600, G(M)W-5000, GA-B2100, GST-B500, MSG-B100, G-B001, GBD-800 and GBD-H1000 (Partial support), MRG-B5000, GCW-B5000